About this subject

 - Capacity for independent critical thought, rational inquiry and self-directed learning;

-- Expectation of the need to undertake lifelong learning, capacity to do so;
+- Expectation of the need to undertake lifelong learning;

 - Ability to use relevant software tools for computer-assisted circuit design and analysis.